yuvraj-05828/lab-react-HOF-boilerplate/README.md

 ```

 Now create a folder called components inside the src folder and create a component called HigherOrderComponent.jsx file.
 Once you create it you are good to go.
-**Note: use rcc to generate the code template inside HigherOrderComponent.jsx**.
-Once you have done this.

 So let's get started!
 Check below to see the overall output: You will be trying to replicate this